nigeljohnson73/gStation/README.md

 This app uses a solid state relay to control the lights and heat pad.
 The one I have found reasonbably cheaply is only rated at 2 amps per channel.
 Version 2 of the beast will handle 5A per channel.

 There is only 1 sensor and 2 output triggers.
-Version 2 of the beast will allow up to 4 one-wire sensors and a serial CO2 sensor as well as up to 6 control triggers.
+Version 2 will allow up to 4 one-wire sensors and a serial CO2 sensor as well as up to 6 control triggers.
 The sensors supported are the DS18B20 for temerature, the DHT11, and DHT22 for temperature and humidity, and I'm adding the MH-Z19B for Carbon Dioxide.